-Holding an office in the Hongo area of Bunkyo City, Studio Battery offers designs for anything from interiors to architecture, even town building.
+Holding an office in the Hongo area of Bunkyo City, Studio Battery offers designs for anything from interiors to architecture, even community building.
 In their practice they carry the motto, “in things small to big, we build both craft and community”.
-For this project, the team will be undergoing thorough research of the local neighborhood with a focus on “borders” in our towns, in which more and more high-rise buildings are being built.
+For this project, the team will be conducting thorough research into the local neighborhood with a focus on “borders” in our towns, in which more and more high-rise buildings are being built.
 By operating borders, they will be testing how the town environment can be reconstructed.
-The spaces created from borders become public, and in turn, places of belonging for local residents.
-The project will devise and utilize a variety of borders – those between a private path and its neighboring land, shops and passages, passages and parking lots, etc. – connecting with existing local projects to hold events and exhibitions that will bring energy to the town.
+The spaces they create within these “borders” will surely become public spaces for local residents.
+Connecting with local neighborhood and shopping street associations, the project will devise and utilize various borders—between private paths and neighboring land, between shops and passages, between passages and parking lots—to hold events and exhibitions that bring vitality to the town.

 1: Social experimentation in the case of sharing with local residents the border of a road, 2018, Hongo, Bunkyo City, Tokyo

 2: Social experimentation in the case of sharing with a restaurant the border of a parking lot, 2018, Hongo, Bunkyo City, Tokyo

 3: “Kyōkai no hodō (boundary walkway)” 2020, Hongo, Bunkyo-ku, Tokyo

 The activities of Studio Battery span interior design, architecture, urban design, planning, and proposals.
 In addition to everyday design activities, the group also carries out surveys and research relating to boundaries under the theme of “getting to know the town.”
 By exploiting boundaries, Studio Battery aims to respect the historical evolution of townships and existing connections among inhabitants to create multilayered cultural towns befitting of Tokyo.